futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

       return $ Node v ts' : ns'
 ```

-Also, note that even if the algorithm uses a functional style the data structure
+Notice that even if the algorithm uses a functional style the data structure
 used to represent a graph is an
 [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which
-is usually the preferred way of representing graphs in the imperative world.
+is usually the preferred way of representing graphs in the imperative programming
+languages.

-#### Notes
+#### A little remark

 Section "5.
 Implementing depth-first search" states that